learning-zone/python-basics/README.md

 •If a class defines a slot also defined in a base class, the instance variable defined by the base class slot is inaccessible (except by retrieving its descriptor directly from the base class).
 This renders the meaning of the program undefined.
 In the future, a check may be added to prevent this.

-•Nonempty __slots__ does not work for classes derived from “variable-length” built-in types such as int, bytes and tuple.
+•Nonempty __slots__ does not work for classes derived from "variable-length" built-in types such as int, bytes and tuple.

 •Any non-string iterable may be assigned to __slots__.
 Mappings may also be used; however, in the future, special meaning may be assigned to the values corresponding to each key.